AhmadNemati/ClickableWebView/README.md

 # ClickableWebView
-Clickable WebView for Detect Click on an Image
+Simple WebView for Detect click on an image